srekrishnas05/SoC/README.md

 # ARMv7 SoC with INT8 Systolic NPU

 A from-scratch ARMv7 system-on-chip written in VHDL-2008, targeting bare-metal C and eventual GDSII tapeout on SkyWater 130nm via the Efabless/OpenLane flow.
-Built as a deep technical learning project and portfolio piece — every module was designed, debugged, and verified by hand.
+Built as a deep technical learning project and portfolio piece

 ---